Laura Plantation: Louisiana's Creole Heritage Site

 Insider's Tips, Customs & Courtesies

-- Do not take a TAXI, UBER or LYFT service to the plantation unless your driver will wait in the parking lot for you.
+- DO NOT take a TAXI, UBER or LYFT service to the plantation unless you have arranged for your driver to provide transportation back to your starting point.
 Laura Plantation is located in a rural area outside of these car service areas.
-There will be no way to get back to the city.
 Click here for

 and here for